 And here’s a few Halloween-themed songs!

-This one is a lot of fun at Halloween!
+This French song is a lot of fun at Halloween!
 It’s got a good mix of present tense verbs, including a few reflexive verbs.

-This one is fun for teaching some Halloween vocabulary.
+This is one of my favorite French songs for fall to teach some Halloween vocabulary.
 It’s catchy, so your kids will get it stuck in their heads!
 Plus the lyrics are on the screen, so it’s fun to make it a sing-along.